EcoFireGit/ecofire_prototype/documentation.md

 A simple landing page based on the UI decided.

 ### Features
-Password blocker to stop unwanted users
+* Password blocker to stop unwanted users
-Clerk Sign in
+* Clerk Sign in

 ### Password Login Overview
-A password is set and stored in the env local file, when the user loads the page the password is stored in the local storage and is encrypted.
+A password is set and stored in the `.env.local`, when the user loads the page the password is stored in the local storage and is encrypted.
 If the correct password is entered then the user can sign in using their account.